dahai0013/Flask2RESTAPI4AlexaSkills/README.md

 ## Getting Started

 This repository include many ways to access the Ekinops SD-WAN Director:

- 1- simple python file ( created by Postman )
- 2- simple webpage and python file
+    Part 1- simple python file ( created by Postman ) Part 2- simple webpage and python file
- 3- a flask script as a back end of the Alexa Skill
+    Part 3-  flask script as a back end of the Alexa Skill

-    Phase 1-
-    Phase 2-

 ## Prerequisites

   none

-## Phase 1
+## Part 1

     1-
     2-
+    3-

+## Part 2

+    1-
+    2-
+    3-

+## Part 3

+    1-
+    2-
+    3-